sentrysoftware/metricshub/README.md

 ## Code Formatting

-In this project, we maintain code formatting using `prettier-java`, a tool that helps ensure clean and consistent Java code.
+In this project, we maintain code formatting using [prettier-java](https://github.com/jhipster/prettier-java), a tool that helps ensure clean and consistent Java code.
 It automatically formats your code according to a predefined set of rules.

 ### Prettier Maven Plugin